Sex and gender roles in the Catholic Church: Fecundity of marriage, sexual pleasure, birth control

 Throughout Church history, various Catholic thinkers have offered differing opinions on sexual pleasure.
 Some saw it as sinful, while others disagreed.
 There was no formal Church position in the matter until the 1546 Council of Trent decided that "concupiscence" invited sin but was "not formally sinful in itself".
 In 1679, Pope Innocent XI also weighed in by condemning "marital sex exercised for pleasure alone".
-The Church position on sexual activity can be summarized as: "sexual activity belongs only in marriage as an expression of total self-giving and union, and always open to the possibility of new life" (except when performed after calculation of one's infertile period).
+The Church position on sexual activity can be summarized as: "sexual activity belongs only in marriage as an expression of total self-giving and union, and always open to the possibility of new life".
 Sexual acts in marriage are considered "noble and honorable" and are meant to be enjoyed with "joy and gratitude".

 The existence of artificial methods of birth control predates Christianity; the Catholic Church as well as all Christian denominations condemned artificial methods of birth control throughout their respective histories.
 This began to change in the 20th century when the Church of England became the first to accept the practice in 1930.
 The Catholic Church responded to this new development by issuing the papal encyclical Casti connubii on 31 December 1930.
 The 1968 papal encyclical Humanae vitae is a reaffirmation of the Catholic Church's traditional view of marriage and marital relations and a continued condemnation of artificial birth control.

 The Church encourages large families and sees this as a blessing.
 It also recognizes that responsible parenthood sometimes calls for reasonable spacing or limiting of births and thus considers natural family planning as morally acceptable but rejects all methods of artificial contraception.
 The Church rejects all forms of artificial insemination and fertilization because such techniques divorce the sexual act from the creation of a child.
 The Catechism states, "A child is not something owed to one, but is a gift, … 'the supreme gift of marriage'."

 Rejecting Church support for natural family planning as a viable form of birth control, some Church members and non-members criticize Church teachings that oppose artificial birth control as outdated and as contributing to overpopulation, and poverty.
 The Church's rejection of the use of condoms is especially criticized with respect to countries where the incidence of AIDS and HIV has reached epidemic proportions.
 In countries like Kenya and Uganda, where behavioral changes are encouraged alongside condom use, greater progress in controlling the disease has been made than in those countries solely promoting condoms.
 Cardinal Christoph Schönborn is among the higher clergy who have allowed for the use of condoms by someone suffering from AIDS, as a "lesser evil".